This is me telling my story

 We don’t have to journey alone.

-We are all struggling with the same issues, trying to shoulder the shoulds and the should nots of this world, and more often than not we find ourselves failing at it.
+We are all stumbling along, trying to shoulder the shoulds and the should-nots of this world, and more often than not we find ourselves failing at it.

 We all long for a simpler, wilder, truer life.
 The itch and the stress and the overwhelm are pointing us to it.